chauhan739/SFML/README.md

 # SFML
-In this repo, I am placing that code of those 2D games that I'd developed.
+In this repo, I am placing that code of those 2D games that I'd developed in [SFML](https://www.sfml-dev.org/).
 I had developed these games on a Debian based Linux distro.

-### Requirements
+## Requirements
 - [x] g++
 - [x] libsfml-dev
 - [x] make